-Relating to Liquor § 65-a.
+NYS ABC Law Special Provisions Relating to Liquor Specifics Sentence § 65-a.
 Procuring alcoholic beverages for persons under the age of 21 years Any person who misrepresents the age of a person under the age of 21 years for inducing the sale of any alcoholic beverage, as defined in the alcoholic beverage control law, to such person.
-A fine of not more than \$200, or imprisonment up to five days, or both.
-1 st violation: a fine of not more than \$100 and/or up to 30 hours of community service.
+A fine of not more than \$200, or imprisonment up to five days, or both. § 65-b.
+Offense for one under age of 21years to purchase or attempt to purchase an alcoholic beverage No person under the age of 21 years shall present or offer to any licensee, or to the agent or employee of such licensee, any written evidence of age, which is false, fraudulent, or not actually his own, for the purpose of purchasing or attempting to 1 st violation: a fine of not more than \$100 and/or up to 30 hours of community service.
 Also, may order completion of an alcohol awareness program.
 2 nd violation: a fine of \$50 to \$350 and/or up to 60 hours of community service.
-Also, shall order completion of an alcohol awareness program if not previously completed. § 65-b.
-Offense for one under age of 21years to purchase or attempt to purchase an alcoholic beverage through fraudulent means.
-No person under the age of 21 years shall present or offer to any licensee, or to the agent or employee of such licensee, any written evidence of age, which is false, fraudulent, or not actually his own, for the purpose of purchasing or attempting to purchase any alcoholic beverage.
-3 rd and subsequent violations: a fine of \$50 to \$750 and/or up to 90 hours of community service, shall order evaluation by an appropriate agency to determine whether the person suffers from the disease of alcoholism or alcohol abuse.
+Also, shall order completion of an through fraudulent means. purchase any alcoholic beverage. alcohol awareness program if not previously completed.
+3rd and subsequent violations: a fine of \$50 to \$750 and/or up to 90 hours of community service, shall order evaluation by an appropriate agency to determine whether the person suffers from the disease of alcoholism or alcohol abuse.
 Payment for such evaluation shall be made by such person.
 If person elects to participate in recommended treatment, the court shall order that payment of such fine and community service be suspended pending the completion of such treatment.
-In addition to these penalties, the court may suspend such person's license to drive a motor vehicle and the privilege of an unlicensed person of obtaining such license: 1 st violation: a three-month suspension; 2 nd violation: a sixmonth suspension; 3 rd or subsequent violation: a one-year suspension or until the holder reaches the age of 21, whichever is the greater period.
+In addition to these penalties, the court may suspend such person's license to drive a motor vehicle and the privilege of an unlicensed person of obtaining such license: 1st violation: a three-month suspension; 2nd violation: a sixmonth suspension; 3rd or subsequent violation: a one-year suspension or until the holder reaches the age of 21, whichever is the greater period. § 65-c.

-§ 65-c.
 Unlawful possession of an alcoholic beverage with the intent to consume by persons under the age of 21 years.
 No person under the age of 21 years shall possess any alcoholic beverage with the intent to consume such beverage.
-A fine up to \$50 and/or completion of an alcohol awareness program and/or up to 30 hours of community service. --- -- ---
+A fine up to \$50 and/or completion of an alcohol awareness program and/or up to 30 hours of community service.